apollographql/federation/docs/source/federation-spec.md

 ## Create stub types

-Individual federated services should be runnable without having the entire graph present.
+Individual subgraphs should be runnable _without_ having the entire graph present.
 Fields marked with `@external` are declarations of fields that are defined in another service.

-All fields referred to in `@key`, `@requires`, and `@provides` directives need to have corresponding `@external` fields in the same service.
-This allows us to be explicit about dependencies on another service, and service composition will verify that an `@external` field matches up with the original field definition, which can catch mistakes or migration issues (when the original field changes its type for example). `@external` fields also give an individual service the type information it needs to validate and decode incoming representations (this is especially important for custom scalars), without requiring the composed graph schema to be available at runtime in each service.
+All fields referred to in `@key`, `@requires`, and `@provides` directives must have corresponding `@external` fields in the same subgraph.
+This allows us to be explicit about dependencies on another subgraph.
+Supergraph composition verifies that an `@external` field matches the original field definition, which can catch mistakes or migration issues (when the original field changes its type for example).

+`@external` fields also give a subgraph the type information it needs to validate and decode incoming representations (this is especially important for custom scalars), without requiring the composed graph schema to be available at runtime in each subgraph.

-A federated service should take the `@external` fields and types and create them locally so the service can run on its own.
+A subgraph should create `@external` fields and types locally so the subgraph can run on its own.

 ## Resolve requests for entities

-Execution of a federated graph requires being able to "enter" into a service at an entity type.
-To do this, federated services need to do two things:
+Execution of a federated graph requires being able to "enter" into a subgraph via an entity type.
+To do this, every subgraph must do the following:

-* Make each entity in the schema part of the `_Entity` union
+* Make each entity in its schema part of the `_Entity` union
 * Implement the `_entities` field on the query root

 To implement the `_Entity` union, each type annotated with `@key` should be added to the `_Entity` union.
-If no types are annotated with the key directive, then the `_Entity` union and `Query._entities` field should be removed from the schema.
+If no types are annotated with the `@key` directive, then the `_Entity` union and `Query._entities` field should be removed from the schema.

 For example, given the following partial schema:

 ```graphql
 type Review @key(fields: "id") {